Swendsen-Wang Algorithm on the Mean-Field Potts Model: Proof Approach

 {\bf Fast mixing for $B=\Bh$:} The basic outline is similar to the $B>\Bh$ case except here the argument is more intricate when the heaviest color lies in the scaling window (for the onset of a giant component).
-We need a more involved argument that we get away from initial configurations that are close to the uniform phase; informally, the uniform fixpoint is jacobian repulsive, so an initial displacement increases geometrically by a constant factor.
+We need a more involved argument that we get away from initial configurations that are close to the uniform phase; informally, the uniform fixpoint of $F$ is jacobian repulsive, so an initial displacement increases geometrically by a constant factor.
 The proof of the upper bound on the mixing time is given in Section~\ref{sec:fast-Bh}; the lower bound on the mixing time is proved in Section~\ref{sec:lowerboundBBh}.

-{\bf Fast mixing for $B<\Bu$:} Here the argument is similar to the $B>\Bh$ case, in fact it is easier.
-The critical point for a giant component in the percolation step is density $1/B$.
-In this case we have that $B<\Bu$ and since $\Bu<\Bh=q$ we have that in the uniform phase (which is the only local maximum) the color classes are all subcritical.
-Hence once we are close to the uniform phase all of the components after the percolation step will be of size $O(\log{n})$.
-So the basic argument is similar to the $B>\Bh$ case in how we approach the local maxima, which is the uniform phase in this case.
-Then once we reach density $<1/B$ then in the next step the configuration will be close to the uniform phase and then, using a symmetry argument of \cite{LNNP}, we can couple two such configurations in one more step.
-Note that the difference with the regime $B\geq \Bh$ is that we get close to the uniform phase \emph{abruptly}; this is the reason that the mixing time for $B<\Bu$ is $O(1)$.
+{\bf Fast mixing for $B<\Bu$:} Here the argument is similar to the $B>\Bh$ case; namely, the evolution of the density of the largest color class is captured by the iterates of the function $F$.
+Now, the only fixpoint of $F$ corresponds to the uniform phase $\u$, so after $O(\log{n})$ steps the chain will get close to $\u$.
+In fact, this bound can now be improved to $O(1)$ steps: once the largest color class reaches density $<1/B$ (which happens in $O(1)$ steps), then in the next step the chain jumps close to $1/q$, i.e., we get close to the uniform phase \emph{abruptly}; this is the reason that the mixing time for $B<\Bu$ is $O(1)$ rather than $O(\log n)$.
+Once we are close to the uniform phase, we can then adapt a symmetry argument of \cite{LNNP} to show that we can couple two copies of the SW chain in one more step.
 The details can be found in Section~\ref{sec:fast-uniqueness}.

 {\bf Fast mixing for $B=\Bu$:} This is the most difficult part.
 As in the $B>\Bh$ case with constant probability there will be at most one heavy color class after one step.
 We then track the evolution of the size of the heavy color class.
 The difficulty arises because the size of the component does not decrease in expectation at the majority fixpoint.
 However variance moves the size of the component into a region where the size of the component decreases in expectation.
 The formal argument uses a carefully engineered potential function that decreases because of the variance (the function is concave around the fixpoint) and expectation (the function is increasing) of the size of the largest color class, see Section~\ref{sec:fast-Bu}.